Safeguarding Children and Young People (Under 18) Policy

 • Ensuring that staff and volunteers receive safeguarding training appropriate to their roles and update this annually.

-• Maintaining accurate and up to date employment records of all staff including DBS checks where it is confirmed that the member of staff is involved in regulated activity.
+• Maintaining accurate and up to date employment records of all staff including DBS checks.

 • Maintaining safeguarding training records.

-• Safety of all participants, including when it becomes apparent that a child is absent or missing from a session, without explanation and/or where there are concerns about their welfare.
+• The safety of all participants, including when it becomes apparent that a child is absent or missing from a session, without explanation and/or where there are concerns about their welfare.

 • Providing periodic reports to the board about safeguarding incidents or referrals as well as policy implementation.